 To maintain the many standards relating to EMC testing, a number of organizations, both domestic and foreign, serve as the governing body for different categories of standards.

-The IEC is an international organization which prepares and publishes international standards for all electrical, electronic, and related technologies .
+The IEC is an international organization that prepares and publishes international standards for all electrical, electronic, and related technologies .
 Included in these standards are three categories specific to EMC:

 CISPR’s principal task is at the higher end of the frequency range, from 9 kHz – 400 GHz, preparing standards that offer protection of radio reception from interference sources generated by electrical appliances of all types, the electrical grid system, industrial, scientific, and medical (ISM) RF, broadcasting receivers (sound and TV) and, increasingly, IT equipment (ITE) .
 CISPR typically develops Product Standards for both immunity and emissions.

 The other major committee, TC 77, primarily develops Basic and Generic EMC publications with a focus on immunity EMC requirements and environments, though TC 77 also produces product-family standards covering low-frequency emissions and product immunity standards.
 TC 77 is broken into three subcommittees:

 Examples of common IEC and CISPR standards are given in Tables 1 and 2, respectively.

 |IEC 61000-1-X||General Requirements (Basic Concepts, Functional Safety, and Measurement Uncertainty)|